dionjwa/haxe_remoting/README.md

 In the future, you will be able to build and instantiate the interface derived proxy the same as the class derived proxy above.

+## Runing the unit tests

+There is only one now, more to follow:

+	./test/runtests.sh

 ## Running the demo